sotolko/csgo-market-sniper/README.md

 - Logging into file after purchase
 - You can choose specific patterns or floats for bot to find
 - Buy only skins with/without stickers
+- You can set max price for skin
 ***
 ## Installation